glycoinfo/glic-old/database/index.md

 <table>
 <tr>
 <td><strong>Data in database</strong></td>
 <td>Glycan structures, as images, GlycoCT and WURCS, and their motifs, monosaccharides and linked to other related databases including GlycomeDB, BCSDB, GlycoEpitope, with others continuing to be added.
-Each glycan structure is assigned a GlyTouCan ID.
+Each glycan structure is assigned a GlyTouCan ID.</td>
 </tr>
 <tr>
 <td><strong>Search options</strong></td>